eduP2P/common/docs/trying_out_poc.md

     If using userspace wireguard, privilege escalation is required, see [the same segment](../cmd/toverstok/README.md#userspace-wireguard-configuration) for more information.

-    On windows, install [gsudo](https://github.com/gerardog/gsudo) first.
+    On MacOS and Linux, run toverstok with `sudo ./toverstok`.

-    On all platforms, then, run toverstok with `sudo ./toverstok`
+    On Windows, run `toverstok.exe` in an elevated prompt.

 5. Input the following lines, to set up and connect.
 Replace `CONTROL_*` with the key, IP, and port gotten above.